MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-security.md

 # Surface Hub 3 security best practices

-Surface Hub 3<sup>1</sup> runs Microsoft Teams Rooms on Windows in Kiosk mode on Windows 11 IoT Enterprise.
+Surface Hub 3<sup>1</sup> runs the Microsoft Teams Rooms experience on Windows .
 Depending on your organization's security posture, you may wish to take other security measures, as described in this article.
 At a minimum, we recommended the following:

 - [Change default local admin password](#change-default-local-admin-password)
 - [Set a UEFI password](#set-a-uefi-password)